fuchsmd/zotero-better-bibtex-to-overleaf-medunigraz/README.md

-# Zotero Better-BibTex to Overleaf Local Sync
+# Zotero Better-BibTex to Overleaf Local Sync for Self-Hosted Overleaf-Instance by the Medical University of Graz
+*Original idea for adaptation of [vantezzen](https://github.com/vantezzen)'s Firefox extension by [@sorlob](https://github.com/sorlob/).*

 This browser extension allows syncing your Zotero library with your Overleaf project using the local sync feature of [Zotero Better-BibTeX](https://retorque.re/zotero-better-bibtex/).